custom-cards/decluttering-card/README.md

 We all use multiple times the same block of configuration across our lovelace configuration and we don't want to change the same things in a hundred places across our configuration each time we want to modify something.

 `decluttering-card` to the rescue!!
-This card allows you to reuse multiple times the same configuration in your lovelace configuration to avoid repetition and supports variables and default values.
+This card allows you to reuse the same lovelace configuration to avoid repetition and supports variables and default values.

 ## Configuration